 Pair the nasal breathing with other small habits during the drive.
 Conscious posture every time you stop.
 Soft jaw and unclenched grip on the wheel as you settle into highway speed.
 Three slow breaths before getting out of the car at the destination, which transitions you cleanly out of driving mode.

 Within a few weeks, the nasal breathing during the drive becomes the default rather than something you remember.
-The compounded effect on stress and energy is significant for an investment of zero additional time.
+The effect on how you arrive at work in the morning and home in the evening is noticeable to people around you, even if you cannot quite explain why.

 How ooddle Reminds You